hakan-vintercapital/index/index_methodology.md

 ### Forks

 Formally, a blockchain is a distributed database of a network's transaction history.
 To own a blockchain's cryptocurrency is to have writing permission to this database.
 A transaction of cryptocurrencies is therefore the transferal of these writing permissions to another user.
 Blockchains are often developed under an open source license and can therefore be copied and transformed by any group of developers.
 Whenever this happens the developers can choose to keep parts of the transaction history or to erase it.
 Erasing it means that the developers creates a new cryptocurrency and keeping it means that the blockchain is experiencing what has been named a fork.
 Forks can occur due to technical disagreements regarding the devel- opment of the blockchain or to correct certain parts of the transaction history.
 The old blockchain’s transaction history is therefore often kept intact or partly intact in order to retain as much of the old network as possible.
-This results in that those who held cryptocurrency on the old blockchain find themselves to own an euqal amount of cryptocurrency on the new blockchain.
+This results in that those with cryptocurrency assets on the old blockchain find themselves with an equal amount of cryptocurrency on the new blockchain.
+All BlockchainX indices therefore define a fork as an event that fulfills the following two criteria:

+1. Holdings of one cryptocurrency leads to the obtainment of an equal amount of another cryptocurrency and these two cryptocurrencies are independently traded.
+2. The same form of actions are required to access the old as well as the new assets.

 Forks that occur with respect index constituents can cause uncertainty in the computation of the index since it is not clear which of the two, or more, forks that should be used as the constituent.
-Forks are also an operational risk for those who seek to track the index since initiating trading of a new cryptocurrency often requires adjustments to trading infrastructure.
+Forks are also an operational risk for those who seek to track the index since initiating trading of a new cryptocurrency often requires adjustments of trading infrastructure.
  In order for a fork to be eligible as an index constituent it needs to fulfill all BlockchainX constituent criteria, with exemption of those criteria that are based on historical performance.
 The eligible fork that is traded on the largest number of *selected exchanges* is then chosen as the constituent.
 If two or more eligible forks are traded on the same number of exchanges, highest price is used to select a constituent.
 This selection process continues until next rebalancing date.
 If prices are unavailable due to trade cessation, or other reasons, a last observation carried forward approach is used to obtain a price.

 ### Staking